 3. Chia Berry Jam

-Who doesn’t love homemade jam?
+Who doesn't love homemade jam?
 Give a sweet gift to a special friend this year.
 This recipe comes from Hello Nest.
 It contains a few simple ingredients and is sweetened with honey or maple syrup.
 The chia seeds thicken the jam, but also add protein and omega-3 fatty acids.

 5. Quick + Easy BBQ Sauce